oskarfernlund/noskGPT/README.md

 - Attention heads per transformer block: 4
 - Layers / transformer blocks: 5
 - Dropout probability (training): 0.1

+The model weights can be found in the `weights.pth` file in the root directory.

 ## Installation :minidisc: